 So.
 Never a dull moment around here.
 Actually, fifty years ago, McMurtry feared Texas was becoming dull.
 He thought Texas was akin to the younger sibling of California, not its rival but the punk kid brother always trying too hard, trying to look cool in his borrowed Ray-Bans.
-But then, McMurtry was writing when the state’s population was running away from its rural roots and becoming overwhelmingly urban.
-What distinguished us – all that struggle and squalor, wildcatters and longhorns – has led mostly to copycat skyscrapers and more freeway exits.
+But then, McMurtry was writing when the state’s population was still rural but running away to become overwhelmingly urban.
+What distinguished us – all those wildcatters and longhorns, all that struggle and squalor – has led mostly to copycat skyscrapers and more freeway exits.
 We’ve been turning into a suburban industrial park like everywhere else.

 Wright’s worldview, on the other hand, is thoroughly post-suburban.
 He’s trying to find what still distinguishes us – if anything.
 He does encounter decent folks, talented artists, wised-up activists.
 But are they … enough?
 In effect, the questions Wright contemplates are: What’s still Texas – and is it worth it?
 Yes, of course it is, you’ll say.
 But remember, one thing that certainly distinguished Texas is that it’s a state born out of a fight for liberty – led by slaveowners.
 That marks a place, and a people.